OSC/ood-documentation/latest/_sources/installation/resource-manager/slurm.rst.txt

   - `scontrol`
   - `scancel`

-copy_environment
+``copy_environment``
   Copies the environment of the PUN when issuing CLI commands.
-Default behaviour for Open OnDemand is to use ``--export=NONE`` flag.
+Default behavior for Open OnDemand is to use ``--export=NONE`` flag.
 Setting this to true will cause Open OnDemand to issue CLI commands with ``--export=ALL``.
 Though this may cause issues as the PUN's environment is very different than a regular shell session.